 Here are the featured projects for the week, which appear on the front page of SourceForge.net:

-VoIPmonitor is an Open Source network packet sniffer with a commercial front end for SIP, SKINNY, RTP, and RTCP VoIP protocols running on Linux.
-VoIPmonitor is designed to analyze the quality of VoIP calls based on network parameters, delay variation, and packet loss according to the ITU-T G.107 E-model, which predicts quality on MOS scale.
+VoIPmonitor is Open Source network packet sniffer with commercial frontend for SIP, SKINNY, RTP, and RTCP VoIP protocols running on Linux.
+VoIPmonitor is designed to analyze quality of VoIP call based on network parameters, delay variation, and packet loss according to the ITU-T G.107 E-model, which predicts quality on MOS scale.
 Calls with all relevant statistics are saved to the MySQL or ODBC database.
-Optionally, each call can be saved to a pcap file with only SIP/SKINNY protocol or SIP/RTP/RTCP/T.38/udptl protocols.
+Optionally, each call can be saved to pcap file with either only SIP / SKINNY protocol or SIP/RTP/RTCP/T.38/udptl protocols.
 VoIPmonitor can also decode audio.

 [ Download VoIP monitor ]